 The Gruppe B concept that resulted – along with the 959 homologation special that it sired – would be among the most complex roadgoing cars ever created up to that point.
 To be eligible for Group B racing Porsche would have to build at least 200 examples of the 959; in the end, there were considerably more buyers happy to part with the requisite £150,000.

-Part of the car’s appeal lay in its twin-turbo 2.85-litre flat six that developed a heady 450bhp to give a 197mph top speed, along with 0-62mph in just 3.7 seconds.
+Part of the car’s appeal lay in its twin-turbo flat six that developed a heady 450bhp to give a 197mph top speed, along with 0-62mph in just 3.7 seconds.
 The 2.85-litre engine was racebred, dating back to the 935 and developed via Group C, its capacity defined by the handicap system applied to turbocharged cars racing in the 4.0-litre class.

 The 959’s cabin is based on the 964’s, so while this may seem like a stupid thing to suggest – make sure that what you’re buying is a genuine 959.
 Over the years there have been some 964-based replicas offered and to the untrained eye they can look pretty convincing.
 That’s until you remove the front and rear covers; then the 959’s complexity is there for all to see.

 If you’re able to buy one of the dozen cars that originally came to the UK through official channels, you could be in for an easier life.
 Import a car from Europe or the US and you could have to pay thousands to have the headlamps converted to dip correctly.
 All 959s were left-hand drive but UK cars got a speedometer in mph rather than kph.

 A car that still sports its original tool kit is very desirable.
 Stored in a leather pouch, the roster of tools runs to a centre-lock wheelnut socket along with a top-quality torque wrench.
 All cars came with a huge spec; the only options were heated seats, an alarm and sports seats with electric height adjustment.